rantalaofficial/UraniumGPT/README.md

 # UraniumGPT
-This is my own ChatGPT GUI wrapper made using PyQT
+This is my own ChatGPT GUI wrapper made using PyQt5 and OpenAi libraries

 ## How to use?